bialatoheeb/ParallelAlgorithms/README.md

 # ParallelAlgorithms
-These programs simulates nonlinear time-space fractional PDEs using the shared and distributed memories.
+These programs simulates nonlinear time-space fractional PDEs using the shared and distributed memory systems